dvingerh/PyInstaLive/README.md

 # PyInstaLive
 This script enables you to record Instagram livestreams.
 It is based on [another script](https://github.com/taengstagram/instagram-livestream-downloader) that has now been discontinued.

 ## Installation

-Run the following command in command line / terminal:
+Run the following command in command line (as administrator in Windows) / terminal:
 ```bash
 pip install git+https://github.com/notcammy/PyInstaLive.git --process-dependency-links
 ```